The Fuzzle database contains many more hits than unique domains.

 The domain is at the center of each connected component (or subgraph) with a number that indicates

 the cluster ID.
-The panel to the left shows the fragments in the structure when
+The table to the left shows the regions in the sequence where these clusters (or alignments).

 Networks between two SCOPe groups